Skip to content

 • Mezzanine is commonly utilized by middle-market companies in their growth phase.
 This business profile presents its own potential risks, such as a less experienced management team, a greater net effect in instances of capital losses (eg. loss of a key customer), and the overall risk that the venture does not succeed.

-What’s an example of mezzanine finance?
+What’s an Example of Mezzanine Finance?

 Mezzanine finance incorporates debt and equity financing that’s typically used by middle market companies.
 Here’s an example: A small business owner may be likely to seek mezzanine funding if their business needs growth capital, but has already reached its capacity to take on another bank loan.